Powermate PM4500E - 3600/4500W Portable Generator With Electric Start

 Power & Run Time

-Its starting mechanisms include a conventional pull-start mechanism and a simple and elegant electric starter (battery included).
+This generator features a manual recoil starter system, but also a simple and elegant electric starter (battery included).

 Outlets